twoev/SplineFitter/README.md

 # SplineFitter
+Fit B-Splines to a set of data, and optionally estimate a signal

 This uses basis-splines to fit an input background data.
 It can optionally include a signal template in the fit to estimate signal/background.
 Splines are defined by a user-given knot vector, and the control points of the splines, as well as fit uncertainties, can be estimated.